 As a follow-up to last week’s story about the food shortages that are hitting the emergency food market, one of our sources sent news that FEMA has put out a Request for Information for Pre-Packaged Commercial Meals.
-The request was made in preperation for a catastrophic disaster event within the New Madrid Fault System.
+The request was made in preparation for a catastrophic disaster event within the New Madrid Fault System.

 The RFI asks for enough emergency food to feed 7 million survivors, which works out to about 14 million meals a day.